mtx210/Nofluffcars-backend/README.md

 1. move manually added database creation from sql dump file to an env param in mysql dockerfile

-2. database persistency in docker
+2. database persistence in docker